ArronJablonowski/OpenClawNotes/README.md

 This document provides a step-by-step guide for establishing a dedicated, *mostly* secure, local installation of OpenClaw on an Apple M-series system.

  🎯 The Objective - I developed this guide for two primary reasons:
 - First, to personally explore OpenClaw as an AI Agent, and experiment with it's security.
-Given its reputation as a "Security Nightmare" according to platforms like Google Gemini and some cybersecurity outlets/experts.
+Given its reputation as a "Security Nightmare" according to some cybersecurity outlets/experts.
 - Second, during my research into OpenClaw, I noted the prevalence of poor and generic security advice lacking depth.
 Consequently, I aimed to create a hands-on hardening guide that promotes higher security standards and implements security best practices to address common vulnerabilities and conceptual misunderstandings related to security.

 ##